MistaCoda-1/PythonProjects/README.md

   - Consists of scripts that read from files.

 File: pyTips
-  - Personal cheatsheet for python syntaxes, and general knowledg I've gained through my learning journey.
+  - Personal cheatsheet for python syntaxes, and general knowledge I've gained through my learning journey.